 - It may be possible to over-inflate the balloon and burst it.
 If this is done it should be followed by cystoscopy to ascertain that no pieces are left in the bladder.

 - Urethral perforation.

 Infective complications include:

 - Epididymitis and epididymo-orchitis.

 - Vesicoureteric reflux.

 The risk of catheter-associated urinary tract infection (CA-UTI) is greatest at the time of insertion.
 This is one reason why silicone catheters are favoured, as they reduce the number of times a year that a catheter has to be changed.
 Nevertheless, there may still be good indications for intermittent rather than indwelling catheters.

 - Over time, microbial colonisation will become more complex and polymicrobial and a 'biofilm' is said to develop.
 Escherichia coli is the most frequent pathogen; however, others include: Staphylococcus epidermidis, Staphylococcus saprophyticus and Enterococcus spp.
-Antibiotics will not clear an infection whilst the foreign body remains in situ but they do increase resistance.
+Antibiotics increase resistance but may be required if urinary symptoms are troublesome or systemic symptoms develop[11, 12] .